sekocha/pyclupan/README.md

-# Cluster expansion tools for alloy and substitutional ionic systems
+# pyclupan: Cluster expansion tools for alloy and substitutional ionic systems